Accretion and Structure of Radiating Disks: Introduction

 The content of the remainder of this paper is following.
 The notation is explained and the model is formulated in Sec.~2.
-Sec.~3 deals with the case of radiating test fluids.
-It is explicitly shown that the equations can be solved by a Born-type approximation scheme, that appears to be convergent when the mass transfer rate is sufficiently small.
-Sec.~4.1 describes an iterative numerical scheme that has been specifically invented in order to solve this problem.
+Sec.~3 deals with radiating test fluids.
+We explicitly show that the equations can be solved by a Born-type approximation scheme, which appears to be convergent when the mass transfer rate is sufficiently low.
+Sec.~4.1 describes an iterative numerical scheme that has been specifically invented to solve this problem.
 Sec.~4.2 presents the numerical results.
-We find hydrostationary disks that are convex for small values of the mass accretion rate (and thus for small luminosity) and that become slightly concave in the internal part for high luminosity solutions.
-Obtained disks are geometrically thick, and become even thicker for higher accretion rates, in which case the gas is overblown due to the emitted radiation.
-These are characteristic features of ``Polish donuts'' \citep{abramowicz_jaroszynski_sikora_1978, abramowicz_calvani_nobili_1980, Wiita, paczynski_abramowicz_1982}.
-A new feature is that there exists an upper luminosity limit, smaller than the Eddington luminosity .
+The imposed conditions -- thin-gas approximation, steady accretion and approximately stationary disks -- appear quite stringent.
+We find disk configurations with the central mass of the order of $10^7 M_{\astrosun}$, Obtained disks are geometrically thick, and become even thicker for higher accretion rates, but the effect of increasing accretion rate and radiation is not very strong.
+This is different from features known in ``Polish donuts'' \citep{abramowicz_jaroszynski_sikora_1978, abramowicz_calvani_nobili_1980, Wiita, paczynski_abramowicz_1982}.
+There is an upper limit for the luminosity, and it is significantly lower than the Eddington luminosity.
+These numerical solutions pass the recently formulated virial test described in \citet{mach_virial}.